alxzyuzin/Deduplicator/README.md

 - Enable inexact comparison (some per cent matching).
 - Turn scanning of idden/system/read-only/archive files and folders on or off.
 - Made replacement of duplicates with shortcuts
+- Include or exclude files by mask, etc.